RawBoost: A Raw Data Boosting and Augmentation Method applied to Automatic Speaker Verification Anti-Spoofing: RawBoost Data Boosting and Augmentation

 \newpara{Multi-band filters} are designed to generate convolutive noise using time domain notch filtering.
 They are applied to a single utterance at a time and with a set of $N_{\textrm{notch}}$ notch filters, each with randomly chosen center frequencies $f_c$ and filter widths $\Delta f$.
 A single finite impulse response (FIR) filter with randomly chosen gain value $g_j^{\textrm{cn}}$ is then defined using a window-based filter design method~\cite{oppenheim2011discrete}, resulting in a filter with the desired frequency response using a randomly chosen number of filter coefficients~$N_{\textrm{fir}}$.
 The higher the number of coefficients, the more abrupt the frequency response; filters with fewer coefficients will exhibit passband ripple or distortion in addition to smoother cut-in and cut-off responses.
 An example filter frequency response is illustrated in Fig.~\ref{fig:freqmask1}.
 It has $N_{\textrm{notch}}=3$ notch filters, each with different center frequencies, stop-band widths and number of filter coefficients.

 \newpara{Hammerstein systems} generate higher-order harmonics whereby a component $f_0$ in the input to a non-linear system is supplemented at the output by $N_{\textrm{f}}-1$ new components at $2f_0, 3f_0,...,N_\textrm{f}f_0$, leading to non-linear harmonic distortion.
 The frequency and amplitude of each higher-order harmonic are dependent upon those of the original component and the characteristics of the non-linear system.
-Convolutive noise $y_{\textrm{cn}}$, denoted \textcircled{1} in Fig.~\ref{Fig:rawboost}, is generated according to: